Thisisauser6443/Bunny-and-Revenge-Fonts/Nunito/README.md

 6. You'll be brought back to the `Fonts` page.
 Hit `Apply` next to the new font entry, and `Reload`

 ## Disclaimer
-It goes without saying, but **I __DO NOT__ OWN THESE FONTS**, as Apple have created them.
-However, this is only meant for personal usage, as opposed to commercial, so this shouldn't mean much, anyway
+It goes without saying, but **I __DO NOT__ OWN THESE FONTS**.
+However, this is only intended for personal usage, as opposed to commercial, so this shouldn't mean much, anyway

 ## Credits
-- [Vernon Adams](https://fonts.google.com/?query=Vernon%20Adams), [Cyreal](https://fonts.google.com/?query=Cyreal), and [Jacques Le Bailly](https://fonts.google.com/?query=Jacques%20Le%20Bailly) for designing the font
+[Vernon Adams](https://fonts.google.com/?query=Vernon%20Adams), [Cyreal](https://fonts.google.com/?query=Cyreal), and [Jacques Le Bailly](https://fonts.google.com/?query=Jacques%20Le%20Bailly) for designing the font